NVIDIA/gpu-operator/README.md

   - Ubuntu 18.04.z LTS
     - Note that the GA has been validated with the 4.15 LTS kernel.
 When using the HWE kernel (e.g. v5.3), there are additional prerequisites before deploying the operator.
   - Red Hat Enterprise Linux CoreOS (RHCOS) for use with OpenShift
+  - CentOS 7 & 8 (HVM only, PV not supported)
 - The GPU operator has been validated with the following NVIDIA components:
   - NVIDIA Container Toolkit 1.0.5
   - NVIDIA Kubernetes Device Plugin 1.0.0-beta4